dmgeurts/palo-check-gp-users/README.md

 Adjust as required.

-Finally, restart Telegraf and monitor the journal for errors:
+Finally, reload Telegraf and monitor the journal for errors:

+`sudo systemctl reload telegraf`
 `sudo journalctl -fu telegraf`

 ⚠️ If using a `.panrc` api_key file, ensure that telegraf can read the file. ⚠️